elolab/ILoReg/README.md

 ```

+## Example

+Please follow this [link](https://gitlab.utu.fi/pajosm/iloreg) to an example, where a Peripheral Blood Mononuclear Cell (PBMC) dataset was analyzed using ILoReg.

 ## Contact information

 If you find bugs from ILoReg or have suggestions on how to improve our pipeline, please contact us in [GitHub](https://gitlab.utu.fi/pajosm/iloreg).